Ashraf-Raneem/fively-app/Readme.md

-# React Native eCommerce Project
+# Fively App

-Welcome to the React Native eCommerce project!
+Welcome to the Fively Ecommerce app!
 This project is a mobile application built with React Native for creating an eCommerce platform.

 ## Table of Contents